axisgroup/design-process/1-Understand/Exercises/affinity-mapping.md

 * The group talk through their answers.
 * Rearrange the sticky notes to explore meaningful themes.
 * Name themes and finish affinity diagram.

+This exercise isn't limited to the Understand phase, but also can be applied in the Diverge phase.
+The team can use this approach to collect and group visual concepts.

 Example: